ambulancja/ambulisp/README.md

 - How to run the example: `$ ./ambulisp < map.ambulisp`
 - The example outputs `((a . a) (b . b) (c . c))`.

+More examples can be found in the repository.